-- Rehabilitative interventions are often employed in combination with medicines.
-Physical therapy, occupational therapy and speech therapy can help you manage some physical problems caused by MS. The Ohio State University Wexner Medical Center’s physical therapy department offers MS-specific therapies such as aqua therapy in our pools, assistive device clinic, cognitive rehabilitation and assistance with driving tests.
-We have a dedicated team of MS-trained and -specialized physical therapists in multiple locations to fit your individual needs.
+Rehabilitative interventions are often employed in combination with medicines.
+Physical therapy, occupational therapy and speech therapy can help you manage some physical problems caused by MS. The Ohio State University Wexner Medical Center’s Physical Therapy and Rehabilitation Department offers MS-specific therapies such as aqua therapy in our pools, assistive device therapy, cognitive rehabilitation and assistance with driving tests.
+We have a dedicated team of MS-trained and specialized physical therapists in multiple locations to fit your individual needs.

 Our specialty clinics manage MS

 Due to the complexity and diversity of MS, we’ve developed a number of specialty clinics to help us create a personalized plan for you by understanding your symptoms, determining your challenges and setting personal goals.

 Care can be coordinated to include visits with physical therapists, speech therapists, fatigue and sleep disorder specialists, neuropsychologists, psychiatrists, pain experts, urologists and other specialists as needed.